mlpack/blog/doc/tutorials/Keon2016Week10.md

+@brief Dataset and Experimentation Tools - Week 10 + 11
+@author Keon Kim
-Title: Dataset and Experimentation Tools : Week - 10 and 11 Highlights
+@page Keon2016SWeekTenEleven Dataset and Experimentation Tools - Week 10 + 11
-Date: 2016-08-08 16:00:00
+@date 2016-08-08 16:00:00

-Tags: gsoc, dataset, data
-Author: Keon Kim
+@section Keon2016SWeekTenEleven Dataset and Experimentation Tools - Week 10 + 11

 I've been building a preprocess_validate cli-executable, a simple app that prints out warnings for possible invalid values in a dataset.